 The intelligent transport system is completely dependent upon the communication network through which it receives signals for its operation.
 Any vulnerability in the network could lead to failure in any of the performance parameters thus leading to failure of multiple desired objectives.
 Simulation studies show that these systems are very much prone to cyber threats hence should be checked for all vulnerabilities before deploying them in the real-world case.
 A single vulnerability can be potentially life-threatening in rare cases and so they should be secure.

 CYBER THREAT IN MOBILE DEVICES

 Mobile devices have become very much handy and a major part of your work involving sensitive data occurs through them.
 It becomes important to list the cybersecurity threats in these devices:

 9. Broken Cryptography- In apps with weak cryptographic algorithms

-Recently, the government has also advised the citizens to stay alert from malware attacks and do not open unverified links as there could be a surge in malware attacks in the coming weeks after India-China skirmish in Ladakh.
+Recently, the government has also advised the citizens to stay alert from malware attacks and do not open unverified links because there could be a surge in malware attacks in the coming weeks after the India-China skirmish in Ladakh.

-It must also be noted that when availing free services on your mobile device (free apps, free-wifi etc.) one should keep in mind that what information these services have access to as most of the times they are insecure and can lead to data leak or installation of malware in the device.
+One must note that when availing free services on a mobile device (free apps, free-wifi etc.) he should keep in mind that what information these services have access to since most of the times they are insecure.
+This can lead to data leak or installation of malware in the device.